TheZoq2/rydpair/README.md

 Breaks really easily?
 Can not reverse

-Manufacturer:
+Manufacturer: Volvimus
-Product Name:
+Product Name: Växellordi
-Physical properties:
+Physical properties: ?
-Technical properties:
+Technical properties: 6 gears
-Sales pitch:
+Sales pitch: A robust gear box useable with every car!

-Manufacturer:
+*Can not be used with every car

-Product Name:
+Manufacturer: Specific Motors
-Physical properties:
+Product Name: Standard purpose gearbox for ordinary cars with 6 gears
-Technical properties:
+Sales pitch: Blablabla
-Sales pitch:
+*This one actually works

 EXHAUST_SYSTEM